 Council provides a number of information packs to assist residents planning a construction project.

-Council has limited capacity to receive and assess Commercial / industrial building applications therefore Council recommends you lodge the application with a Private Certifier
+Council has limited capacity to receive and assess Commercial / industrial building applications therefore Council recommends you lodge the application with a private certifier.

 Water approvals for plumbing applications

-Plumbing and Drainage Notifiable Work - Form 4
+Plumbing and Drainage Notifiable Works

-On-site Sewerage Systems (OSSF)
+On-site Sewerage Systems

-Backflow Prevention Device
+Backflow Prevention Devices

-- If you and your neighbour can't resolve the problem, the State Justice Department Dispute Resolution Centre can provide mediation without legal action.
+The Queensland Government regulates fencing, including how disputes between neighbours are resolved.
+The Neighbourhood Disputes (Dividing Fences and Trees) Act 2011 deals with issues such as constructing and repairing fences that divide adjoining land.
+The Department of Justice and Attorney General can help you to avoid conflict with your neighbour about fences.
+If you and your neighbour can't resolve the problem, the State Justice Department Dispute Resolution Centre can provide mediation without legal action.
 If an agreement can't be reached, the dispute can be taken to the Magistrates Court or the Small Claims Tribunal.